4 min read

 One of 12 HP Multi Jet Fusion printers installed by Weerg.
 Get an instant quote.

-Surely the arrival of MJF technology has marked an epochal leap forward in the simplicity of construction, in the quality of truly functional industrial pieces and in the ability to concretely compete with injection molding.
+Certainly, the arrival of MJF technology marked an enormous leap forward in the simplicity of construction, in the quality of truly functional industrial parts, and in the ability to compete effectively with injection moulding.

 4 min read